Terence Eden. He has a beard and is smiling.

 The Vodafone logo.

-(This post appears on ReputationOnline) Vodafone has suffered a massive blow to it corporate reputation in recent days.
+(This post appears on ReputationOnline) Vodafone has suffered a massive blow to their corporate reputation in recent days.
 A security error on their site allowed anyone to find customers' email addresses and phone numbers.
-It's still unknown if any accounts were compromised due to the flaw - nor is it known if there was any […]
+It's still unknown if any accounts were compromised due to the flaw - nor is it known if there was any wholesale plundering of the sensitive personal data.
+Mistakes happen - …

 Vodafone Exposes Users' Email Addresses